At first glance my pursuits seem more like a bag of backwards somersaults than a career. But a thread has been running through it all:

 I love nurturing the diamond within that makes someone unique.

 South Australia in the 70s wasn’t all pink safari suits and long socks.
 Don Dunstan’s free music education gave me the opportunity to learn the cello.

-I currently teach children and adults in the high country, based in Mansfield and online.
+I currently teach children and adults in country Victoria and online.

-42 was my Meaning of Life, the Universe and Everything year.
-All the postcards, letters and travel diaries I’d produced could only mean one thing.
+Age 42 was my Meaning of Life, the Universe and Everything year.
+I realised that all the postcards, letters and travel diaries I’d produced could only mean one thing.
 I was a writer.